bhupen131/Mental_Health_Dataset_Cleansing/README.md

-# Mental_Health_Dataset_Cleansing
+# Mental Health Data Analysis, Insights & Distributions
 ## Summary :
-The original dataset was messy, containing several missing, duplicate, and incorrect values, along with some unnecessary columns that weren’t useful for visualization.
-So, I first cleaned and analyzed the dataset, then exported the cleaned version to a CSV file for visualization in Tableau.
-I also generated a summary/statistical report using Python, exported it as an HTML file, and finally visualized the cleaned dataset using Tableau.
+The original dataset was quite unstructured, containing numerous missing entries, duplicate records, and incorrect values.
+Additionally, it included several irrelevant columns that offered little value for analysis or visualization.
+To address these issues, I first performed thorough data cleaning and preprocessing using Python.
+This involved handling missing data, removing duplicates, and dropping unnecessary features.
+Once the dataset was cleaned, I exported the refined version to a CSV file for seamless integration with Tableau.

+Furthermore, I conducted an exploratory data analysis (EDA) to uncover key patterns and trends, generating a detailed statistical summary which I exported as an HTML report.
+Finally, I used Tableau to create interactive visualizations, enabling deeper insights from the cleaned dataset.